YounesKhamouna/YounesKhamouna.github.io/_posts/2024-01-02-Ambulatory-Surgery-in-California.md

 ![image](https://github.com/YounesKhamouna/youneskhamouna.github.io/assets/142261924/16b0da94-3871-497a-a9bf-7341fb134909)

 ## Conclusion

-Based on the comprehensive analysis presented in the report "Ambulatory Surgery in California," the following conclusion can serve to summarize the findings effectively:

-Conclusion

 This project has provided an exploration into the dynamics of ambulatory surgery in California from 2017 to 2021.
 Through the use of a PowerBI dashboard, we've highlighted critical trends and disparities within the field.<br/>
 Key findings indicate a significant increase in the number of surgeries across the state, with a brief decline during the COVID-19 pandemic, showcasing the resilience and growing necessity of ambulatory surgical services.<br/>
 The diagnosis and procedure data have revealed Essential Hypertension as the most prevalent condition treated, and the majority of patients experience positive outcomes with discharges to home.